legendarycode3/31-days-Of-reactjs-course/README.md

 - node_modules : Contains all the installed dependencies for the project. </br>

-- public (folder):    Contains static assets (like images, icons, and other files that don’t need to go through vite bundler).
+- public (folder):    Contains static assets (like images, icons, and other files that don’t need to go through vite bundler). </br>

+- src (folder):